On this page: Surgery | Chemotherapy | Radiation therapy | Hormone therapy | Targeted therapy | Key points

 Sense of loss

 Breast surgery may change the appearance of your breast, and this can affect how you feel about yourself (self-image and self-esteem).
-You may feel a sense of loss if you’ve had a mastectomy.
+You may feel a sense of loss if you've had a mastectomy and find that your sense of identity or femininity has been affected.
 It is normal to grieve the loss of your breast.

 Talking to someone who has had breast surgery might be helpful.
 Cancer Connect may be able to link you to someone who has had a similar experience to you.
+You may also benefit from speaking with a counsellor or psychologist for emotional support and coping strategies.
 Call Cancer Council 13 11 20 for details.

-After surgery, you can slowly begin to exercise your arm on the advice of your treatment team.
-This will help it feel better and get back to normal more quickly.
-Arm exercises will also move any fluid that has collected near the surgical scar (seroma) and help to prevent lymphoedema.
+After surgery, ask your treatment team when you can slowly begin to exercise your arm and shoulder.
+This will help it feel better and get back to normal faster.
+Arm and shoulder exercises will also move any fluid that has collected near the surgical scar (seroma) and help to prevent lymphoedema.